jessepav/lacygoill-wiki-backup/vim/qf.md

     :Vim :[cl]\%(add\|get\)\=\%(expr\|file\|buffer\)\|l\=make\|l\=vim\%[grep]\%(add\)\=\>.*/[^/]*/[gj]\{1,2}:gj ~/.vim/**/*.vim ~/.vim/**/*.snippets ~/.vim/template/** ~/.vim/vimrc
     :Cfilter! -tmp -commented -other_plugins

+## ?

+Document that `:[cl]history` can be prefixed by a count.
+Doing so allows you to select an arbitrary qfl in the stack.

 ## Add a flag in the tab line to warn us when an async command has terminated populating a qfl.

 Make the flag disappear once we've visited the qf buffer.